peterkaminski/dawnofeverything-book-circle/Ch. 1 - Dawn of Everything Book Circle (Chapter 1 meeting 1 of 2).md

 [[Dialogue: Rediscover the Transforming Power of Conversation]] book by Linda Ellinor and Glenna Gerrard

+## Questions articulated by the authors at the end of chapter one

+- We will start by asking how did inequality become such an issue to begin with?
+- If we didn’t spend 95% of our evolutionary past in tiny bands of hunter-gatherers what were they doing all that time?
+- If agriculture and cities didn’t mean a plunge into hierarchy and domination, then what did they imply?
+- What was really happening in those periods we usually see as marking the emergence of the state?
+- The answers are often unexpected and suggest that the course of human history may be less set in stone and more full of playful possibilities than we tend to assume.
+- This book is a quest to discover the right questions.
+If, “What is the origin of inequality?" is not the biggest question we should be asking about history, then what should it be?
+- Rousseau was correct that something was lost, he just had an idiosyncratic and false notion of what it was.
+How do we characterize it then?
+And how lost is it really?
+What does it imply about possibilities for social change today?

 ## Intentions (or Intentions to Intend)

 -   ask [[David Wengrow]] to visit our group (Ken loves this idea!)